 I understand the inclination toward superlatives, but where city mottoes are concerned, I prefer the poetic: Modesto’s sublime “Water Wealth Contentment Health,” Del Mar’s much-imitated “Where the Turf Meets the Surf,” Redwood City’s briskly reassuring “Climate Best by Government Test.”

 I’m drawn to dark mottoes, too, like San Francisco’s “The City That Waits to Die.”
 But no California city beats Colma, just south of San Francisco, which Wikipedia reminds us was “founded as a necropolis in 1924.”
-One of Colma’s mottoes is “It’s Good to Be Alive in Colma”; it’s known as “The City of the Silent” and as “The City That Waits for ‘The City That Waits to Die’ to Die.”
+One of Colma’s mottoes is “It’s Good to Be Alive in Colma”; it’s also known as “The City of the Silent” and as “The City That Waits for ‘The City That Waits to Die’ to Die.”

 * Because they’re boring.